Exopy/exopy/docs/source/dev_guide/instruments.rst

 - an 'id' which should be unique and is the one used when declaring a driver.
 - a 'description' detailing with what kind of driver this starter should be used.
-- an 'initialize' declarative function in charge of starting a driver.
+- a 'start' declarative function in charge of starting a driver.
 The driver returned should be ready for communication.
-- a 'finalize' declarative function responsible for cleanly closing the communication.
+- a 'stop' declarative function responsible for cleanly closing the communication.
 - a 'check_infos' declarative function used to test that a combination of (driver, connection, settings) does allow to open a connection.
 This method